-Stacy Jagger, LMFT, RPT-S
+Dr. Stacy Jagger, LMFT, RPT-S, DMin

 Founder, Clinical Director

 A native of Nashville, Stacy is the founder and clinical director of Music City Family Therapy – a unique counseling practice serving Greater Nashville that specializes in integrating play and expressive arts therapies for children, individuals, and families.
-Music City Family Therapy utilizes a systemic, whole family approach to helping clients heal from disconnection, depression, anxiety, trauma, behavioral problems, divorce, addiction, and alcoholism.
-Stacy is the creator of Stacy Jagger’s Mountain Method™ – a proprietary experiential family therapy treatment process designed to help children, individuals and families heal, grow, and thrive.
+Music City Family Therapy utilizes a systemic, whole-family approach to helping clients heal from disconnection, depression, anxiety, trauma, behavioral problems, divorce, addiction, and alcoholism.
+Stacy is the creator of Stacy Jagger’s Mountain Method™ – a proprietary experiential family therapy treatment process designed to help children, individuals, and families heal, grow, and thrive.

-As a believer in multicultural competencies and serving the under served, Stacy has written a heartfelt children’s book, A Letter from Emma, which addresses the sexual exploitation of children.
+As a believer in multicultural competencies and serving the underserved , Stacy has written a heartfelt children’s book, A Letter from Emma, which addresses the sexual exploitation of children.
 This book has been endorsed by well-loved play therapist Dr. David Crenshaw and is used as a resource in the Old Order Amish community.

 Stacy is also the author of the book 30 Day Blackout: How to help your kids turn off the screen and turn to their family, which outlines her technique for bringing parents and children closer together by temporarily removing screens and electronics from the family system.
 Stacy’s book was written to unleash the natural creativity in all of us and has been endorsed by world-renowned pediatrician, Dr. Williams Sears.

 Stacy is on a mission to restore wonder to childhood, connection to families, and intimacy to relationships.
-Drawing on a decade of experience in treating and helping families, she integrates lessons from her own trauma history and offers hope to those who feel there is no hope.
+Drawing on over a decade of experience helping families, she integrates lessons from her own trauma history to offer hope to those who feel there is no hope.
 She enjoys growing flowers, writing songs and ballroom dancing.
-She has appeared on Nashville’s Talk of the Town, has written numerous articles for parents, has been featured as a child expert on the morning and evening news and is a regular guest on the local NBC affiliate show Today in Nashville.
+She has appeared on Nashville’s Talk of the Town, has written numerous articles for parents, has been featured as a child expert on the morning and evening news and is a regular guest on local ABC and NBC affiliate shows Local On 2 and Today in Nashville.

 Ron Jagger, BCND, CNHP

-Family Holistic Health Practitioner, Tech Health Coach, Director of Operations
+Family Holistic Health Practitioner, Neurofeedback

 Raised in a pediatrician’s office as a “doctor’s kid”, Ron has a long-time interest in health and wellness, culminating in his Doctorate in Holistic Health from Trinity School of Natural Health and his current work as a Holistic Health Practitioner.
 Ron’s Health Minister training in 2003, combined with his 30 years of experience in music production in Nashville, has inspired him to combine these skills in the study of light/sound frequency and music therapies.

-With a special interest in helping others achieve a natural, healthier state-of-being physically, emotionally and spiritually, he and his wife Stacy host workshops and retreats for families, individuals and couples seeking to improve their health and relationships.
+With a special interest in helping others achieve a natural, healthier state of being physically, emotionally, and spiritually, he and his wife Stacy host workshops and retreats for families, individuals, and couples seeking to improve their health and relationships.

 Camden Betchick is from Memphis Tennessee and is a graduate of the University of Tennessee.
 She has lived in Nashville for three years and is pursuing a Master’s degree at Trevecca Nazarene University.
 She spends her free time following Memphis Tigers athletics or working out at Cyclebar.
 She is also always looking for the best gluten-free meal in Nashville – accepting all recommendations!

 Having been in ministry with Young Life for the past seven years working with high school girls and being a full-time nanny for the past three years, Camden has a heart for kids and adolescents.
-She is looking forward to working with children and their families, finding peace in the family system.
+She is looking forward to working with children and their families and finding peace in the family system.

 LeTizia Baxter Smith, DNP, PMHNP-BC